sys-fs/tubes/README.md

 server and port variables at compile time.
 OpenSSL is a dependency of tubes;
 download the devel package from your distro.

 To install, cd into the cloned directory and `sudo make install`.
+Some tweaking of the Makefile may be necessary, e.g. the location of local manpages.

 Custom compiler flags can be appended to the defaults, e.g. `CFLAGS=-fPIC`.